PlaidCloud/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 ## What are they?

-An admission controller is a piece of code that intercepts requests to the Kubernetes API server prior to persistence of the object, but after the request is authenticated and authorized.
+An admission controller is a piece of code that intercepts requests to the PlaidCloud API server prior to persistence of the object, but after the request is authenticated and authorized.
 The controllers consist of the [list](#what-does-each-admission-controller-do) below, are compiled into the `kube-apiserver` binary, and may only be configured by the cluster